Greg-Tichy/Safari-Windows/README.md

 # Safari-Windows
-My first Cocoa proggy on macOS Quite raw but doing was it should. it's an example of <br>
+My first Cocoa proggy on macOS Quite raw but doing what it should. it's an example of <br>
 <strong>programmatically scripting application</strong> and
 <strong>using NSOutlineView</strong>